Primordial Universe with radiation and Bose-Einstein condensate: Canonical Quantization

-where $\eta(x)$ satisfies the equation
+where $\varphi(a)$ satisfies the equation

-with the effective potential described by (\ref{sec2eq8}) and the values of parameters previously defined.
-We analyze separately the following cases: (i) gravitational repulsive self-interaction and (ii) gravitational attractive self-interaction.
-In the first case we will solve, numerically, Eq. (\ref{sec2eq11}) using a finite difference procedure based on the Crank-Nicholson method \cite{crank, numericalrecipes} and implemented in the program FORTRAN.
-In the second case we will solve Eq. (\ref{sec2eq14}) by using the spectral Galerkin method \cite{galerkin}.
-The spectral Galerkin method has proven very effective for the quantization of cosmological models of Friedmann-Lemaitre-Robertson-Walker with perfect fluid \cite{pedran1, pedran2, monerat21}.
+with the effective potential described by (\ref{atrativo-1}) and the values of parameters previously defined.
+We analyze here the gravitational attractive self-interaction case.
+We will solve Eq. (\ref{sec2eq14}) by using the spectral Galerkin method \cite{galerkin} that proved to be very effective for the quantization of Friedmann-Lemaitre-Robertson-Walker cosmological models with perfect fluid \cite{pedran1, pedran2, monerat21}.
 For this we will use the SPECTRAL package \cite{monerat22} for the quantization of physical systems.
-For both cases, we are going to consider only the radiation perfect fluid ($\omega=1/3$) and an universe with positive spatial sections ($k=1$).
-For radiation, we obtain that $a=x$ and $p_a=p_x$, from Eq. (\ref{sec2eq6}).